• HOME

 Planning wedding meetings or appointments with your “people” – like the ones that actually “get” you and can respectfully support you and create a “bridge” to help with gaps that might come up – will help you navigate challenging situations.

-When you have people around you that can make you feel safe, seen, and heard, you feel more confident to tackle overwhelm and challenges.
+When you have people around you who can make you feel safe, seen, and heard, you feel more confident to tackle overwhelming challenges.

 There you are lovelies!
 Tips on how to deal with wedding planning overwhelm!